- Prospective Students

-The verification letter does not, however, contain information regarding supplementary materials (i.e. statements of purpose, letters of recommendation, transcripts, etc.).
+The verification email does not, however, contain information regarding supplementary materials (i.e. letters of recommendation, transcripts, exam scores).
 Applicants can also check the status of their supplemental materials by viewing the online status checklist within the online application.

 Q: What is the process once the application has been sent to the Graduate School?

 Once the Graduate Admissions Office has received an application, any documents that might have arrived before the application are matched and included in an applicant’s file.